Welding With an Air Filter/Respirator: List of Options with Pros and Cons

-- Cost Effective–disposable N95 respirators are low cost, provided they are used infrequently.
+- Cost Effective–disposable N95 respirators are cheap, provided they are used infrequently.

 - Adaptability–disposable N95s will fit comfortably under most welding helmets, making them a simple add-on for relevant tasks.

 - Disposable–products break down fast.
-While acceptable for a single task over several hours or even a single day use, disposable respirators are not designed to maintain their integrity over time with regular use.
+While acceptable for a single task over several hours or even a day, disposable respirators are not designed to maintain their integrity over time with regular use.
 It is recommended that used masks are discarded and new ones used if a task will take more than a single day..

 - Saturation––in heavily contaminated environments with elements such as dust, masks quickly become saturated and require frequent replacement.

 - Uncomfortable–Disposable N95s can be uncomfortable over several hours of use.
-Since they are usually held in place by elastic bands around the ears, they can become painful or irritating for the wearer after hours of use.
+Since elastic bands around the ears usually hold them in place, they can become painful or irritating for the wearer after hours of use.

-The disposable N95 respirator combined with a welding helmet is a good temporary solution.
+The disposable N95 respirator and a welding helmet are good temporary solutions.
 It is ideal for situations where air quality is only infrequently a factor in the workplace.
-If air filtration is regularly required while welding a more permanent solution might be in order.
+If air filtration is regularly required while welding, a more permanent solution might be in order.

 Helmet and Non-Disposable Respirator Combination

-The combination of a welding helmet with a non-disposable respirator is the second option.
-The helmet-non-disposable mask combination would provide adequate protection for any general-purpose situation, but is also customizable for situations that require more rigorous protection.
+Combining a welding helmet with a non-disposable respirator is the second option.
+The helmet-non-disposable mask combination would provide adequate protection for any general-purpose situation but is also customizable for situations that require more rigorous protection.

-This combination can, however, become more complex since the user must be careful to choose a respirator that fits comfortably below the welding helmet.
+However, this combination can become more complex since the user must carefully choose a respirator that fits comfortably below the welding helmet.
 Generally speaking, non-disposable respirators will be more rigid than disposable ones.
 Rigidity allows them to have longer lifespans but can limit their use for welding purposes.
-So, should you opt for this combination, be sure to choose a respirator that fits comfortably under your helmet.
+So, should you opt for this combination, choose a respirator that fits comfortably under your helmet.

 - Durable–the helmet-non-disposable respirator setup is ideal for scenarios where the individual regularly requires a respirator.
-Since reusable respirators are built for regular and repeated use they are more durable and in the long term are more cost-effective than disposable respirators.
+Since reusable respirators are built for regular and repeated use, they are more durable and cost-effective in the long term than disposable respirators.

 - Customizable–most reusable respirators can be customized to the task.
 Usually, this means the use of different filter pads adapted to the specific air contaminant encountered.
 Some reusable respirators also provide the option for protection against gaseous contamination.

-- High Upfront Investment–reusable respirators wear a higher price tag than disposable options.
-This is why they are more suited for situations where workers will regularly encounter contaminated air.
-Combined with a welding helmet the price can mount fast.
+- High Upfront Investment–reusable respirators are more expensive than disposable options.
+This is why they are more suited for workers regularly encountering contaminated air.
+Combined with a welding helmet, the price can mount fast.

-- Individual–a box of disposable respirators will serve a large workforce on an as-needed basis.
+- Individual–a box of disposable respirators will serve a large workforce as needed.
 A reusable respirator will serve an individual well and last long.

 - Rigidity–while it can be a feature for durability, rigidity can also become a bug when the respirator needs to adapt to specific helmet types.
-Again, be sure that your welding helmet is compatible with the reusable respirator you purchase.
+Again, ensure your welding helmet is compatible with the reusable respirator you purchase.

-Reusable respirators are highly customizable which enables them to serve in situations where prediction is provided beyond the N95 classification.
-Properly combined with a welding helmet they are more comfortable in the long term.
-Over a long enough period, they are also more cost-effective, provided of course the same individual is working on the same task.
+Reusable respirators are highly customizable, enabling them to serve in situations where prediction is provided beyond the N95 classification.
+Combined with a welding helmet, they are more comfortable in the long term.
+Over a long enough period, they are also more cost-effective, provided the same individual is working on the same task.